How OWI Charges Work In Wisconsin—On Behalf of the OWI Defense Attorneys at Sparr Law

 Police officers can pull you over for a wide range of erratic driving behaviors such as speeding, driving too slowly, stopping for no good reason, drifting or weaving.
-They also may pull you over for another safety reason — for example, if your headlights are not on — and suspect you may be intoxicated only after pulling you over.
+They also may pull you over for another safety reason—for example, if your headlights are not on or you are driving in a manner that suggests you are distracted—and suspect you may be intoxicated only after pulling you over.
 The important thing to remember is that the majority of evidence against you is collected after the police pull you over.
 Unless a police officer watched you drink and then get into a car, they will not have proof of driving under the influence without conducting a chemical test.

 Refusing A Breath Test

 If you are licensed to drive in the state of Wisconsin, you have agreed to the state’s implied consent law.
 This means that if you are pulled over on suspicion of drunk driving, you have implicitly given consent for law enforcement to administer a breath test, or take a sample of your blood or urine for testing.
-Refusing this chemical test can lead to losing your license, as well as higher penalties if you are convicted of drunk driving.
+Refusing this chemical test can lead to losing your driver’s license, as well as higher penalties if you are convicted of drunk driving or an OWI.

 In addition to refusing to take a breath test, Wisconsin law imposes higher penalties for drunk driving for repeat offenders as well as for having a child under age 16 in the car.

-It is important to talk to a lawyer as soon as you can after being arrested or charged with drunk driving.
-Call our Oshkosh firm at 920-335-1413 for a free consultation or send us an email and we will respond promptly.
+It is important to talk to an OWI defense lawyer to develop a defense strategy as soon as possible after being arrested or charged with drunk driving.